 Study for CCNA by treating Cisco's 200-301 page as the source of record, then turning each domain area into lab notes and role artifacts.
-This page uses Cisco official facts, cited role-task context, RoleMath's qualitative employer-language panel, BLS/O*NET occupation context, and AI workflow evidence without treating the credential, a course, or a checklist as an outcome promise.
+This page uses Cisco official facts, cited role-task context, RoleMath's qualitative small dated sample of public job postings, BLS/O*NET occupation context, and AI workflow evidence without treating the credential, a course, or a checklist as an outcome promise.

 Key takeaways